civo/cli/README.md

 ```sh
 $ civo volume delete CLI-demo-volume
 The volume called CLI-demo-volume with ID 59076ec8-edba-4071-80d0-e9cfcce37b12 was deleted
 ```

+If a Kubernetes volume is showing with a status of `dangling` it can be deleted to release the quota and prevent further billing by running `civo volume delete <VOLUME-NAME> --region <REGION-NAME>`.

 ## Teams
 Teams are a grouping of users, each member of a team having one or more permissions, or roles.
 When a user logs in, they don't have to select which team to use - only which account they want to act within.
 The permissions available are the total set of permissions they have across the teams in that account, combined.